 All of the gestational surrogates we work with reside in South Carolina (or close to the border).
 As a result, this allows us to provide a support system for the gestational surrogates, as well as our clients, the intended parents.
-Whether you live in the Lowcountry, Midlands or Upstate, we have a social worker who will be able to come and meet you in person, as well as be available to help at the hospital.
+Whether you live in the Lowcountry, Midlands or Upstate, we have a social worker who will be able to come and meet you in person, provide ongoing support throughout the pregnancy, and be available to prepare for and help at the hospital.
 You and the intended parents will not be navigating this process on your own.
 Additionally, our intended parents reside in the Southeast, so travel is usually very minimal.

 What are the requirements to be a surrogate?

 Before you contact us about becoming a surrogate, you should meet these requirements: